QantasLink Retires Its Last Boeing 717

 The first Boeing 717 was delivered in 1999.
 In total, Boeing delivered 155 of these aircraft between then and 2006.
 This means that all Boeing 717s ever produced are now between around 18 and 26 years old.

 In 2000, Impulse Airlines was the first Australian airline to take delivery of a Boeing 717.
-Impulse Airlines ultimately operated 8 Boeing 717s, which went onto to fly for QantasLink after Qantas acquired Impulse Airlines in 2001.
+Impulse Airlines ultimately operated 8 Boeing 717s, which went on to fly for QantasLink after Qantas acquired Impulse Airlines in 2001.
 When it began operations in 2004, Qantas’ budget carrier Jetstar also briefly flew ex-Impulse Airlines Boeing 717s.

 Jetstar flew Boeing 717s in its early days